mirror/dd-wrt/src/router/curl/docs/libcurl/curl_url_get.md

 The *flags* argument is a bitmask with individual features.

 The returned content pointer must be freed with curl_free(3) after use.
+Although not constrained by its type, the pointed string may not be altered.

 # FLAGS